Who is Uniting?

 Uniting is deeply committed to continuing to strengthen their relationship with local congregations and communities to support people experiencing disadvantage.

 Can I still earmark my donations to programs and services in my local community?

-What will happen to donations I give after July?
+What will happen to donations I give now?